 Dropping hCG levels indicate that pregnancy is not viable.
 It is usually associated with failed pregnancies such as chemical pregnancies or miscarriages.
-Slow rise hCG levels are linked to miscarriages or ectopic pregnancies (6).
-A decline in hCG levels that is slower than 21% to 35% in 48 hours is abnormal and is associated with ectopic pregnancies or the presence of trophoblastic tissue (7).
-Also, if the hCG levels are above 6000 mlU/ml, it is not easy to detect the possibility of the pregnancy.
+Slow rise hCG levels are linked to miscarriages or ectopic pregnancies (3).
+A decline in hCG levels that is slower than 21% to 35% in 48 hours is abnormal and is associated with ectopic pregnancies or the presence of trophoblastic tissue (4).
+Also, if the hCG levels are above 6000 mlU/ml, it is not easy to detect the possibility of pregnancy.
 Here, a sonogram is the best option to know the pregnancy status.

 hCG calculator is a tool for detecting whether or not you are pregnant and if the pregnancy is progressing normally.
 You can use it to calculate the hCG doubling time by using two consecutive hCG levels, the number of days past ovulation, and the time between the tests.
-Once you provide these values, it will automatically calculate the results.
+Once you provide these values, hCG levels calculator will automatically calculate the results.
 It creates an hCG levels chart which allows you to monitor the increase associated with the low, average, and high hCG levels.

 A twin pregnancy cannot be detected from hCG values.
 The hCG levels rise faster in case of twins, but there isn't much scientific data on this.
-However, more than one fetus could have variatious reasons.
+However, more than one fetus could have various reasons.

 Doubling time refers to the time it takes for the hCG levels to increase after the embryo implants in the uterus.
 Doubling time is important because an increasing hCG levels are a sign of healthy pregnancy.